-- 72. Audit Scotland sets an expected fee for each audit carried out under appointment that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
-The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 73.
+- 62. Audit Scotland sets an expected fee for each audit carried out under appointment that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
+The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 63.
 As auditors we negotiate a fee with the audited body during the planning process.
-The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 74.
-For 2018/19 we propose setting the audit fee above the expected fee level.
-The expected fee for the Partnership is £9,790.
-We propose setting the fee above this level at £11,150 to take cognisance of the level of risk and the audit work we will carry out as identified in this plan:
+The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 64.
+For 2019/20 we propose setting the audit fee at the expected fee level.
+The audit fees for the current year and prior year are set out in the table below: